zerobs-projects/emox/README.md

 - for automated operation, see run.sh, a shellscript that creates a tmux-session for the sensor to run into

-- during install, a cronjob has been created that runs the
+- during install, a cronjob has been created that runs the main loop

-# running
+- you can always execute `run.sh` manually